kdan-mobile-software-ltd/rpdoc/README.md

       ...
     end
    ```
-2. Customiz your example [metdata](https://relishapp.com/rspec/rspec-core/docs/metadata/user-defined-metadata) to generate collection data in your preferenced format.
+2. Customize your example [metdata](https://relishapp.com/rspec/rspec-core/docs/metadata/user-defined-metadata) to generate collection data in your preferenced format.
     ```ruby
     it 'should return 200' do |example|
         # Request identifier.